90.1 FM San Luis Obispo | 91.7 FM Paso Robles | 91.1 FM Cayucos | 95.1 FM Lompoc | 90.9 FM Avila

 The change was proposed as part of the city’s Soto Sports Complex Masterplan, which is aimed at upgrading the Sports Complex.

-Arroyo Grande Mayor Caren Russom says with the overwhelming concerns from the tennis and pickleball community, she did not feel ready to make a decision.
+Arroyo Grande Mayor Caren Russom says with the overwhelming concerns from both the tennis and pickleball communities, she did not feel ready to make a decision.

 “I came in thinking doesn't it make sense to just try it out temporarily, and what I learned tonight was nope, that doesn't make sense.
 It makes sense to one group but not the other and I'm not willing right now to favor one group over the other,” said Russom.

-Russom says some may be upset about the council’s decision, but she hopes with survey data and more community input, the council will make a final decision that benefits both groups.
+Russom said some may be upset about the council’s decision, but she hopes with survey data and more community input, the council can make a final decision that benefits both groups.

 KCBX reporter Adam Solorzano is working for KCBX News as a California Local News Fellow from 2024-2026.
 He received his master's degree from the UC Berkeley Graduate School of Journalism in May of 2024.
 During his time as a graduate student, Adam focused on short-form documentary filmmaking.